mcandre/cartel/README.md

 # SEE ALSO
 * [remy](https://github.com/mcandre/remy) generates Rust application ports based on these toolchain images
 * [goxcart](https://github.com/mcandre/goxcart) generates Go application ports based on the standard Go toolchain
-* [tonixxx](https://github.com/mcandre/tonixxx) provides a more heavyweight solution using virtual machines
+* [tonixxx](https://github.com/mcandre/tonixxx) provides a more flexible solution for building and testing binaries in many environments in addition to the typical Linux kernel